jgrewe/relacsed_nix/docs/repro_run.md

 sam_eod, sam_time = sam.trace_data("LocalEOD-1")
 ```

 ``ReProRun.trace_data`` expects at least one argument, the trace name.
 It always returns two values.
-The first is the recorded data and the second is the respective time axis (if the data type is continuous, for *V-1* or *LocalEOD-1*) or ``None`` (if the data type is events, *Spikes-1*).
-By default the time or the times of the event traces will be given relative to the RePro start.
-If absolute times are required on can pass ``rlx.TimeReference.Absolute`` to ``trace_data``.
+The first is the recorded data and the second is the respective time axis (if the data type is continuous, for *V-1* or *LocalEOD-1*) or ``None`` if the trace stores event data (e.g. *Spikes-1*).
+By default, the time or the times of the event traces will be given relative to the RePro start.
+If absolute times are required on can pass ``rlx.TimeReference.Absolute`` to ``trace_data`` as a second argument.

 Let's plot the data...